coachtinho/Sauron/demo/README.md

 This is a Sauron application where 2 different clients: **eye** and **spotter** can send data to server.

-## Instructions for installing
+## Step 0: Install project

-Make sure that the parent POM was installed first, and you are on the project's root folder.
+To install, open a shell on the root folder and run:

 ```
 mvn clean install -DskipTests